mangalton/PatientTriage/README.md

 **A prototype for continuously re-scored emergency department triage.**

-> ⚠️ **Prototype / demo only.
-Not a medical device.
-Not clinically validated.
-Every
-> patient and vital sign in this repository is synthetic and
-> fabricated.
-Nothing here may be used to make a decision about a real person.**

 Runs entirely on your own machine against a local open-source LLM served by [Ollama](https://ollama.com).
 No API key, no cloud service, no network egress.